 A noise filter is incorporated to help protect against spurious noise that may inadvertently assert or deassert the $\overline{WP}$ pin.

-The table below details the sector protection status for various scenarios of the $\overline{WP}$ pin, the Enable Sector Protection command, and the Disable Sector Protection command.
+The Table 9-1 details the sector protection status for various scenarios of the $\overline{WP}$ pin, the Enable Sector Protection command, and the Disable Sector Protection command.

 Table 9-1.WP Pin and Protection Status